grumpyjames/birding-almanac/features/a-200-bird-year/part-02-a-false-start.md

 of effort is extended scanning for it; the Water Pipit's existence is roundly brought into question by all concerned, and we refocus.

-A pair of peregrines nest on Charing Cross Hospital every year, and outside of breeding season they can often be seen on a couple of favourite perching points.
+A pair of Peregrine Falcons nest on Charing Cross Hospital every year, and outside of breeding season they can often be seen on a couple of favourite perching points.
 A glance through the bins finds a couple of promising looking shapes, and a look through the scope confirms it;
-peregrine is, remarkably, the first raptor of 2018.
-The usual pintail pair are quickly located on the main lake to round off a productive weekend; we head home to warm up.
+Peregrine Falcon is, remarkably, the first raptor of 2018.
+The usual Pintail pair are quickly located on the main lake to round off a productive weekend; we head home to warm up.